July 20 2018 70th birthday of Stewart Timms (1948-2012)

 A tall man in a bouncy castle –

 we all hold our breath.

-My brother, who has lost his sight,
+My brother, after losing his sight,

 is now defying death.